Taming a Lizard or Reptile

 Ok, here's the deal.
 99% of the population has no clue how to tame a reptile.
 Zero.
 None.
 Nada.
-I can almost guarantee you, whatever you think you know, is dead wrong.
+I can almost guarantee you that whatever you think you know is dead wrong.
 Maybe that sounds harsh, but sometimes the truth hurts.
 If you are willing to accept that what you've done in the past is wrong, and would like to learn the truth about how to tame a lizard or snake, then read on.

 Throughout the instructions, I will be talking specifically about lizard taming, but this method will work for taming snakes and turtles as well.

-Before anyone claims I'm partial to lizards, keep in mind, I have several snakes, and appreciate all reptiles and amphibians.
-It's my opinion that there's just more going on behind a lizard's eyes when compared to a snakes.
+Before anyone claims I'm partial to lizards, keep in mind that I have several snakes, and appreciate all reptiles and amphibians.
+It's my opinion that there's just more going on behind a lizard's eyes when compared to a snake's.
 I can't prove it scientifically, but I'm convinced it's true after decades spent with both reptiles.

-It's not fruitful to get involved in the "how intelligent is a lizard" or "what is the definition of tame," because they are both extremely subjective subjects.
-As ten people, and you'll get ten differing answers.
+It's not fruitful to get involved in the "how intelligent is a lizard" or "what is the definition of tame" discussions because they are both extremely subjective subjects.
+Ask ten people and you'll get ten different answers.
 Suffice it to say, lizards can become very interactive captive reptiles.

 The most important first step is actually not that easy.
 If you're serious about taming your lizard, snake, or turtle, you must be willing to forget everything you've ever been told about taming a reptile.
 Period.
 End of story.
 Don't bother reading any further if you insist upon clinging to the myths and suppositions you've been told in reptile shops and on the web.